Security & Privacy

 Once the data differences, or “diffs”, have been calculated, Census instructs your warehouse to copy just those rows to our cloud provider’s “blob storage” bucket (either AWS S3 or Google Cloud Storage).

 The temporary credentials we provide to your warehouse that are used to copy data are only capable of writing data, not reading it back out, so this is a one-way data flow.
 Diffs are assigned cryptographically unique key paths in the cloud storage bucket, making it impossible for an attacker to guess paths to customer data.

 The cloud storage buckets used by Census are configured with two additional security measures, managed by AWS and Google Cloud.

-Items in these buckets are automatically removed after 7 days.
-This is a fallback if our platform and doesn't remove this temporary data as soon as it is processed bt a sync
+- Items in these buckets are automatically removed after 7 days.
+This is a fallback if our platform doesn't remove this temporary data as soon as it is processed by a sync.

 In most cases, the data from the warehouse cannot be loaded directly to the SaaS application without changes.

 Census needs to adjust data types and formats, apply your mapping rules to translate columns in the warehouse to fields and attributes in the SaaS app, check to see if the data already exists in the SaaS in order to decide whether to create or update data, and handle any errors or data validation issues.